Region's leading farmers announced at award dinners

 “We love all aspects of farming – the challenges and all.”

-The freedom and space they have to raise their family make dairying an appealing career choice.
+The freedom and space they have to raise their family makes dairying an appealing career choice.

 “It’s a lifestyle as well as a career for all of us to love.”

-The Opperts contract milk for Roger and Amanda Garland on a 178ha Taupō property, milking 560 cows.
-They won $14450 in prizes and four merit awards.
+The Opperts contract milk for Roger and Amanda Garland on a 178-hectare Taupō property, milking 560 cows.
+They won $14,450 in prizes and four merit awards.

 Kevin and Nicole are excited about the use of technology in farming and where this might lead, in on-farm scenarios as well as recording and admin.